skynet29/brainbot/README.md

 ````
 The launcher emits a topic **launcherStatus.HOST** upon each agent state changes (HOST is the machine hostname).

 The launcher also subscribes to 2 topics: **launcherStartAgent** and **launcherStopAgent** whose payload contains the name of the agent to start/stop.

-The launcher stores the logs of each running agent in the directory defined in its configuration (**logPath** field), one file par agent.
+The launcher stores the logs of each running agent in the directory defined in its configuration (**logPath** field), one file per agent.
 The name of the file is the agent name.

 Note: Usually this tool is launch at the boot of the machine.